Sri Lankan English - Updates E

 EGB: Elephant Ginger Beer (brand name)

-elephant corridor: a migration route used by elephants and so protected from development (also India, Africa, etc.)
+elephant corridor: a migration route used by elephants and so protected from development (also Africa)

-> Although not unique to Sri Lanka, this term is in everyday use in SLE (for example in newspaper reports), whereas in BSE it is restricted to the context of wildlife conservation.
+> Although not unique to Sri Lanka, this term is in everyday use in SLE (for example in newspaper reports), whereas elsewhere it is restricted to the context of wildlife conservation.

 end of the day: (coll.) at the end of the day